jscianna/Decentland-Directory/docs/decentland.md

 - permanent storage of discussions
 - on-chain user activity

-w3gram will try to fix
+decent land will try to fix

 - presence of protocol's dashboard: UI
 - monetizing the social protocol by a PSC
 - user experience: hardcoded posts

-<h1>w3gram protocol structure</h1>
+<h1>decent land protocol structure</h1>

-According the the pros and cons mentioned above, w3gram will be a "better" hybrid built totally onchain.
+According the the pros and cons mentioned above, decent land will be a "better" hybrid built totally onchain.

 <h2>1- Protocol: App-Name</h2>

-in intention to create a hierarchical `tags` based protocol, a global tag will be used to identify w3gram-related transactions from the network.
+in intention to create a hierarchical `tags` based protocol, a global tag will be used to identify decentland-related transactions from the network.

-> ` "App-Name", "w3gram" `
+> ` "App-Name", "decent.land" `

 Also protocol's version will be recorded in another tag.
 It will follow SamVer versioning